goosegoosegoosegoose/mhw-capstone/README.md

 6. Npm install frontend package.json
 7. Run npm start
 8. Webpage should open in browser and app should work

+## How to test
-9. Run backend jest tests with "jest -i" command; without -i addon, tests break
+- Run "jest -i" to run backend tests; without -i addon, tests break
-10. Run "npm test a" to run all frontend jest tests
+- Run "npm test a" to run all frontend jest tests

 ## Conclusion:
 Pretty fun project to try to recreate MHW's gearing system with my current skills and API limitations.
 Not pretty but funtional.
 Please enjoy.